JakeLokkesmoe/New-World/README.md

 # New World
-The humble beginnings for our new session
+The humble beginnings for our new campaign setting.